sebdelp/tello-control/docs/source/matlab.rst

    * setupDroneEnv

 In order to use the toolbox, you must first instal it.
 Then every program must call `setupDroneEnv`.
-This script will connect Matlab to the Python virtual environement required by the :mod:`~tello_control.tello_control` module.
+This script will connect Matlab to the Python virtual environement required by the :mod:`~tello_ctrl.tello_ctrl` module.
 As this virtual environement has to be created, note that the first execution requires an internet access and may take some times .

    * getTelloDrone

-In order to use the drone, you must use a :class:`~tello_control.tello_control` object.
+In order to use the drone, you must use a :class:`~tello_ctrl.tello_ctrl` object.
 There is an heler function to retrive the drone object : `getTelloDrone`